Life As an Industrial Production Manager

 - PTC Creo Parametric

-Education needed to be an Industrial Production Manager:
+What education is needed to be an Industrial Production Manager?

 What work experience do I need to become an Industrial Production Manager?